-Google just recently announced their new upcoming flagship smartphones, the Pixel 6 and Pixel 6 Pro.
+Google recently held their Pixel launch event, and unveiled the new, redesigned Pixel 6 and Pixel 6 Pro smartphones.
 The Google Pixel 6 and Pixel 6 Pro are Google’s attempts at breaking into the high-end smartphone market and creating a competitive flagship phone to go against offerings from companies such as Apple and Samsung.
-However, the main focus of the announcement seemed to be on the new Tensor System on a Chip (SoC) that is designed by Google specifically for Pixel.

-Right off the bat, both the Pixel 6 and Pixel 6 Pro both feature a new premium design that is constructed from glass and aluminum.
-The back of the phone features a unique raised camera bar, while the front is essentially bezel-free and has a single hole-punch cutout for the selfie camera.
+Right off the bat, both the Pixel 6 and Pixel 6 Pro feature a new distinct design that is constructed from glass and aluminum.
+The back of the phones feature a unique raised camera bar, while the front is essentially bezel-free and has a single hole-punch cutout for the selfie camera.
 Both the Pixel 6 and Pixel 6 Pro will be available in three different color combinations.
 The Pixel 6 is available in Stormy Black, Sorta Seafoam, and Kinda Coral, while the Pixel 6 Pro is available in Stormy Black, Cloudy White, and Sorta Sunny.
 Durability wise, both phones are rated IP68 for water and dust resistance, and use Gorilla Glass Victus for the front glass.

 Of course, powering the new devices is Google’s newly designed 5nm Tensor chipset that offers similar performance to that of a Snapdragon 888, and was specifically designed for processing Google’s artificial intelligence and machine learning models.
-The Tensor chip will apparently bring a transformed experience for the camera, speech recognition, and many other features for the Pixel 6.
 The Tensor chip is also paired with the Titan M2 security chip for what Google claims is “the most layers of hardware security in any phone.”
 For memory, the Pixel 6 comes with 8GB RAM and either 128GB or 256GB storage options, and the Pixel 6 Pro has 12GB of RAM, and can be upgraded to up to 512GB of storage.
 Both phones of course will be running the latest version of Android 12.